 Why small businesses and charities?

 Why them?
-Because they are the groups I have primarily worked with.
-And they’re the groups most likely to work with me in the future.
+Because they are the groups I have primarily worked with in the past.
+And they're the groups most likely to work with me in the future.

 Big multi-national companies aren't in the habit of using one man bands.
 But small businesses value the one-to-one contact they themselves offer.